yenpraja610/js-function-context-this/README.md

 and open your console.
 Use this opportunity to inspect your environment (perhaps by looking at `this`?) and then [continue](https://developer.chrome.com/devtools/docs/javascript-debugging).

-When you're ready to begin, open the console and type `open this.html` and follow the instructions on the screen.
+When you're ready to begin, run `grunt serve` and navigate to (http://localhost:7165/)

 ## Additional Resources